meixuanzhang/meixuanzhang.github.io/_posts/BookNote/_posts/2019-05-01-NL-From Languages to Information week5.md

 ![_config.yml]({{ site.baseurl }}/images/9From Languages to Information/image363.png)

-They first used  parsed data to train a classifier to decide if a particular relation or tuple is trustworthy or not.
+They first used  parsed data to train a classifier to decide if a particular relation or tuple is trustworthy(值得信赖) or not.

 And so they have a small amount of parse data where they can use very expensive parse features to decide that a subject and a verb and an object are likely to be in a relation.

-Train a classifier that can do that can do that for any relation.
+Train a classifier that can do that for any relation.
 And now, they walk through the very large corpus,let's say it's the web, in a single pass, and they just extract any relation between NPs.
 And we keep them if the trustworthy classifier says this is likely to be a relation between the two entities.

 we rank these relations based on redundancy.
-If Relation occur and a lot of times between 2's and 3's in different websites when we guess this is a real relation. extraction algorithm extracts relations like, FCI specializes in software development or Tesla invented coil transformer, and so on, where we can extract a virtually infinite number of possible relations between any entities.
+If Relation occur and a lot of times between 2's and 3's in different websites when we guess this is a real relation. extraction algorithm extracts relations like, FCI specializes in software development or Tesla invented coil transformer(特斯拉发明了线圈变压器), and so on, where we can extract a virtually infinite(几乎无限) number of possible relations between any entities.

 ## Evaluation of Semi-supervised and Unsupervised Relation Extraction